SigsSubo/Home-Lab/README.md

 6. **Lenovo Thinkpad**: 4GB RAM, 64GB SSD

 ## Usage Overview:
-- **Dell Optiplex**: This is my main Proxmox server.
+- **Dell Optiplex (2-node cluster)**: This is my main Proxmox server.
 I use the ASUS laptop to remote into it via SSH.
   - The server will host virtual machines for **Home Assistant**, **OpenSense**, and more.
 These VMs will be stored on the NVMe drive for faster performance and larger storage capacity.
   - The SSD is primarily used to boot up the Proxmox server.
   - Future plans include adding an external drive for server backups.